Our team

 Educator.
 Pragmatist.
 Enthusiast.

-Meryl is a TeachSDG Ambassador raising awareness of the UN Sustainable Development Goals and was one of the first UN Accredited Climate Change teachers, speaking at COP25 on the need to embed climate and sustainability through the curriculum to ensure young people have the knowledge and skills needed for sustainable futures.
+Meryl is a TeachSDG Ambassador raising awareness of the UN Sustainable Development Goals.
+She was also one of the first UN Accredited Climate Change teachers and spoke at COP25 on the need to embed climate and sustainability throughout the curriculum, ensuring young people have the knowledge and skills needed for sustainable futures.

 Gopal Iyer